Spomky-Labs/jose/doc/operation/Encrypt.md

 # The JWEFactory In Details

-## Flattened JWE with/without Detached Payload
+## Flattened JWE

 The flattened JWE JSON Serialization syntax is based upon the general syntax but flattens it, optimizing it for the single digital signature/MAC case.
 You can produce such JWE the same way as Compact JWE.

-The methods to use are `createJWEToFlattenedJSON` but also allow you to define unprotected headers and Additional Authenticated Data.
+The method to use is `createJWEToFlattenedJSON`.
+This method allows you to define unprotected headers and Additional Authenticated Data.

 ## Multiple Recipients